radioation/SGDK_Scrolling/ParallaxPy/README.md

 * Generate code with user configurable scrolling step sizes
 * Generate code with lookup tables for scrolling values

-I'll likely check input values and handle odd numbers, but this script is very low priority so I may never get around to the rest of it.
+I'll likely add code to check input values and handle odd numbers, but this script is very low priority.
+I may never get around to the rest of it.

 ## Dependencies